 - View search traffic for your site.

 - Set up alerts if Google finds indexing errors or security risks on your site.

 - See which sites link to your website.

-- Identify which keywords and queries users are finding your site with.
+- Identify which keywords and queries visitors use to find your site.

-So, who should use Google Search Console?
-In a nutshell, anyone with a website.
+Anyone with a website should be using Google Search Console.
 Everyone from business owners, SEO specialists, marketers, site administrators, to web developers.
 Don’t worry if this all sounds intimidating.
-Google offers an excellent help page, and other resources to get you up and running.
+Google offers a help page, and other resources to get you up and running.

-- How many people are visiting your site, and from what areas?
+- How many people are visiting your site, and from what geographic areas?

 - Which other sites are sending visitors to you?